How Do I Enroll in Access DuPage?

 - Matricula Consular

-Proof of Income (bring copies of all the documents that apply to your household income situation)*
+Bring copies of all the documents that apply to your household income situation:

 - Copies of last 6 weeks of paycheck stubs

-- Social Security Benefit Award Letter and/or pension
+- Social Security Benefits Award Letter and/or pension

 - Unemployment Statement